nlyn/fullcalendar-reactWrapper/README.md

 5. [License](#license)

 ## Installation

-`npm install fullcalendar-reactwrapper --save`
+`npm install fullcalendar-reactwrapper-with-scheduler --save`

-Include `fullcalendar-reactwrapper/dist/css/fullcalendar.min.css` for styles.
+Include `fullcalendar-reactwrapper/dist/css/fullcalendar.min.css` and `fullcalendar-scheduler/dist/scheduler.min.css` for styles.

 ## Building

 ## Basic usage

-`fullcalendar-reactwrapper` creates a `<FullCalendar/>` component.
+`fullcalendar-reactwrapper-scheduler` creates a `<FullCalendar/>` component.
 You can use it just like any other React component.
 For example:

 ```jsx
 // import React...
 import React from 'react';